 Waxsol is an over-the-counter ear drop that is often recommended by health professionals to soften ear wax, thereby making it easier to remove.
-In our experience however, we find that Waxsol causes the wax to become thin and sludgy, which can smear it over the walls of the ear more, including onto the eardrum itself.
-As Ear Nurses, we find that in patients who have used Waxsol, these thin smears of wax take longer to remove.
+In our experience however, we find that Waxsol causes the earwax to become thin and sludgy, which can smear it over the walls of the ear more, including onto the eardrum itself.
+As Ear Nurses, we find that in patients who come to our Crystal Clear Ears clinics for a microsuction ear wax removal have used Waxsol.
+These thin smears of wax take longer to remove.

 Waxsol is a water-based substance.
 Sometimes this may create unfavourable conditions in the ear canal, especially for individuals who suffer from ear infections.
 As a general rule, ears should be kept dry from water, to help decrease the risk of ear infections and other problems.
 Some of our patients have also reported becoming very blocked with the use of Waxsol.